 - What character trait did you develop most over the past year?

 - What character trait did you rely on or practice the most this year?
 (Examples: patience, forgiveness, courage, hope, joy, thankfulness)

 - What disappointed you this past year?

-This next group of questions, I consider a “must have” when it comes to yearly reflection questions.
-This set of thoughtful self reflection questions might leave you scratching your head a little bit, but they are important for leaving the past in the past and moving forward:
+This next group of questions are a “must have” when it comes to yearly reflection questions.
+While this set of thoughtful self reflection questions might leave you scratching your head a little bit, don’t abandon them.

 - What have you not done this year that you wish you had?